Dot metacharacter and Quantifiers

 metacharacter quantifies a character or group to match 1

 quantifier, there is no upper bound.
-More importantly, this doesn't have surprises like matching empty string in between patterns or at the end of string.
+More importantly, this doesn't have surprises like matching an empty string at unexpected places.

 >> 'tr tear tare steer sitaara'.gsub(/ta+r/, 'X')